 Are there any particular types of applications that are your specialty?

-What is an application that you use that you would have liked to have worked in the development process for?
+What is an application you use that you would have liked to have worked in the development process for?

 What is your least favorite application?
 Why?
 How would you go about fixing it?